Kvieta1990/Kvieta1990.github.io/_posts/2026-09-18-crystallography_r2.md

 Second, taking the $$R3m$$ diagram as an example, I want to put down a general note about space groups.
 It may sound obvious but is indeed critical in understanding concepts like the Wyckoff position.
 We know a space group contains a lot of symmetry operations, like all those symbols in the space group diagram for $$R3m$$ presented above.
 Meanwhile, it is also important to be aware of that all those symmetry operations are with respect to some special elements in the lattice, like specific rotation axes, diffrently located and oriented mirror planes, etc. Trivial fact, but it is worthwhile keeping in mind -- I will come back to this when talking about the Wyckoff positions.

-## Symmorphic Space Group

 Third, if we look at the symmetry operations involved in the space groups (see Ref.
 [3]), we will realize that no fractional offsets are involved in all those operations -- only permutations.
 This is something special and noteworthy -- space groups like this are called symmorphic space groups.
+So, what are `symmorphic space groups`?
+Let's talk about it.

+## Symmorphic Space Group

 By definition, it refers to those space groups in which all the generating symmetry operations, apart from the lattice translations, leave one common point fixed [2, 5].
 For example, for $$R3m$$, the common fixed point is $$(0, 0, 0)$$.
 Following the IUC convention (see section 8.1.6 in Ref.
 [2]), we can tell whether a space group is symmorphic straightforwardly -- if they are, the Hermann-Mauguin symbol does not contain any glide or screw operations.
 This means the generators can neither be glide nor screw if the space group were to be symmorphic.
 However, this does not mean the space group cannot contain screw or glide operations.
 A typical example is already presented here in this post -- the $$R3m$$ space group.
 As can be told from the diagram, we do have both glide planes and screw axes in the space group but $$R3m$$ is indeed symmorphic.
 This cries for some noting.

 <p align='center'>
 <a href="/assets/img/posts/R3m_symmorphic.png" target="_blank">